It’s a funny old year, but the poor growing conditions and moving house have both given me an opportunity to review my focus.

 Everyone I speak to at the plots is bemoaning the weather and saying how much they’re struggling to grow anything decent.
 I’ve had trouble too, but one plus point is a sudden appreciation of the crops that are easy to grow in England, whatever conditions are thrown at them.

 Despite the conditions, I’ve still had healthy crops of new potatoes, chard and broad beans, and my French beans and beets are looking fit and strong.

 These are crops that have never failed me.
-Through heatwaves, drought, cold, wind and torrential rain, they’ve always produced.
-The Mr Dependables of the allotment are hardy and not fussy about what’s going on around them.
+Through heat waves, drought, the cold, wind, and torrential rain, they’ve always produced.
+Mr. Dependables of the allotment are hardy and not fussy about what’s going on around them.
 None are glamorous, but during difficult growing times, I’m reminded how important the underrated veg is.

 Then there are the good old soft fruits.
 Bar some weeding, I normally ignore them, only for the bushes and plants to come back again.
 I’ve had another good year with strawberries, and the bright red fruits are such a lift during this rotten weather.
 The same goes for the gooseberries and raspberries.

 Fresh fruit is so precious – not only for its money-saving qualities but because it happily gets on with the job year after year with very little fuss.

 What Would I Miss If I Couldn’t Grow?

 With this in mind and half an eye on a future of growing in my garden, my thoughts turned to smaller spaces and what I couldn’t do without.

 I concluded that I’d have to grow rhubarb over anything.
 It’s the crop I look forward to the most every year, and February and March see almost daily vigils to see if the crowns are making any progress.